Frequently Asked Questions

 Yes, you can in most states – but there are some rules.
 California State Law currently allows single-family property owners to add one ADU plus a Junior ADU (JADU).
 Under state law, if the ADU is no more than 800 square feet and 16 feet tall and is set back at least 4 feet from the property line, it’s eligible for a permit in any residential or mixed-use zone.

 Provide us with the location you are looking to place an ADU on, and we can check local regulations/permitting process for you!

-For more detailed information click HERE to view our pre-designed models.
+For more detailed information click HERE to view our range of offerings.

 Apart from the cost of the unit(s) you opt for, you will be in charge of readying the site to accommodate footings, foundations, and utilities.
 This is done via a local General Contractor, which we can help source with yo.

 The budget also needs to factor in costs related to procuring necessary permits, arranging transportation, and crane usage.

 Plan on $2,500 – $10k in additional costs, depending on your specific installation location and installation.